 New York was one of the first states to ban the use of animals for testing the safety of cosmetics.
 Last year, new legislation was introduced to ban the sale of cosmetics that were tested on animals.
 As the legislative session reopens in 2020, A 496 and S 4250 will again be under consideration.
 While the Assembly bill would ban the sale of all animal-tested cosmetics, regardless of whether they were manufactured inside or outside of the state, the Senate bill also includes a definition of “cosmetics” that covers personal hygiene products such as deodorants, shampoos and other cleansing agents.

 Please give your full support to the passage of this bill in the upcoming session.
 California passed a similar bill in 2018.
 Last year, Illinois and Nevada also passed bans on the sale of animal-tested cosmetics in their states.

 Please help New York become the next state to end the sale of animal-tested cosmetics.

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

-Support a ban on the sale of cosmetics tested on animals
+Support a ban on the sale of animal-tested cosmetics

 Dear [Decision Maker],